trongthanh/startbootstrap-clean-blog-jekyll/README.md

 + Use SASS (SCSS flavor) instead of LESS
 + Subtle changes of typography, remarkably Source Sans Pro for titles and Georgia for body texts
 + Support Vietnamese texts
-+ Use client-side Prism syntax highlighter (compatible with GitHub-flavored Markdown code fences) instead of prerendered Pygments
++ Use client-side [Prism](http://prismjs.com) syntax highlighter (compatible with GitHub-flavored Markdown code fences) instead of prerendered Pygments
 + Include Google Analytics script tag.
 Set your GA ID at `site.gaid`
-+ TODO: include Disqus script to enable commenting
++ Include [Disqus](http://disqus.com) script to enable commenting.
+Set your Disqus site's ID at `site.disqus_site_id`.
+If not set, the comment section is omitted.
 + TODO: Full text search using Google site search

 ## Before You Begin